 - PHP support

-If you are not sure whether your server meets the above requirements, please contact your web host and ask them.
+If you are not sure whether your server meets the above requirements, please contact your hosting solution provider and ask them.

 To learn more about managed WordPress hosting, go here:

 Avoid free hosting services.
 Instead, choose a reliable commercial web hosting solution provider, especially if you plan to set up a business website.

 “Free” webhosting typically comes at a price.
-You may have to accept certain conditions, such as displaying third-party ads on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)
+You may have to accept certain conditions, such as displaying third-party ad banners on your site, or have restrictions imposed on your account (e.g. limited space and/or bandwidth, restricted file upload size for your images or videos, etc.)